-The Eddy Pump can be deployed in various dredge configurations to optimize cleanup of tailings ponds and rivers.
+The EDDY Pump can be deployed in various dredge configurations to optimize cleanup of tailings ponds and rivers.
 Some of the ideal deployments for fly ash tailings ponds are Excavator Pump Attachments, Liner-Safe Dredges, Cable-Deployed Pumps, Autonomous Dredges, Spud-Dredges, and the Subdredge.

 Excavator Dredge Pump Attachment

-The Eddy Pump Excavator Dredge Pump Attachment is one of our most popular units.
+The EDDY Pump Excavator Dredge Pump Attachment is one of our most popular units.
 Highly versatile.

-For mining operations where a crane is already available on sand and aggregate mine site, the Eddy Pump Cable-Deployed Pump can be ideal.
+For mining operations where a crane is already available on a sand and gravel mine site, the EDDY Pump Cable-Deployed Pump can be ideal.

 The pump mounts off a cable, hanging off the crane and the water jetting ring is attached to the pump.
 It can also be pinned to an excavator.
 Cable Deployed Dredge info Here

-Sump Pumping (Sumps & Custom Applications)
+Sump Pumps (Sumps & Custom Applications)

-The Eddy Pump Sump Pump can be configured and powered in multiple ways to meet the needs of the sand and aggregate pit.
-It can be powered either electrically, hydraulically or be self-priming.
-For use in submersible, immersible or dry run applications.
-The non-clogging high tolerance Eddy Pump sump design makes it ideal for reducing all downtime and costly spare parts.
+The EDDY Pump Sump Pump can be configured and powered in multiple ways to meet the needs of the sand and gravel pit.

 Custom pumps are our specialty.
 Sump Pump Info Here.